Monday, September 28, 2015

 The supporters of the tsar believed the Jewish population were responsible for the unrest and repression.
 It was this belief that led to numerous pogroms.
 "In the two weeks after the signing of the October Manifesto, there were 694 separate pogroms across the country."
 Both Nicholas II and Alexandra also believed the Jewish citizens were responsible.
 Jews living in Russia were already restricted by numerous laws including one that limited the number of Jews who could attend school.

 Around this time a man who would become a famous revolutionary began to come into his own.
-Vladimir Ulyanov, whose father was a bureaucrat, became a professional revolutionary following in the steps of his brother Alexander who was hanged for plotting to kill Tsar Alexander III.
+Vladimir Ulyanov, whose father was a bureaucrat, became a professional revolutionary following in the steps of his brother Alexander, who was hanged for plotting to kill Tsar Alexander III.
 In 1895 Ulyanov was sent to prison and then to three years exile in Siberia for his part in organizing workers' strikes.
 After his exile, he traveled throughout Europe gaining a reputation as a leader of the communist movement.
 He wrote and edited and newspaper called Spark under the pen name of Lenin.
 A student of Karl Marx's theories, Lenin believed that the only way Russia could become communist was through the strong leadership of a few revolutionaries.
-The Social Democrats who followed Lenin were known as Bolsheviks, those who believed in a more gradual change and who opposed Lenin where known as Mensheviks.
+The Social Democrats, who followed Lenin were known as Bolsheviks.
+Those who believed in a more gradual change, and who opposed Lenin, were known as Mensheviks.
 Lenin returned to Russia hoping to start a full scale revolution but he was eventually forced to leave after the second uprising in December and retreated to Finland.

 In 1905, the Romanov family became acquainted with Father Gregory Rasputin, a starets or holy man.
 Desperate to obtain help for Alexei and his hemophilia, the tsar and tsarina had tried doctors, priests and various mystics from all over Europe.
-In Rasputin's presence, Alexei seemed to recover and this was enough to convince the Alexandra.
-Because of this, the tsar and tsarina were blind to Rasputin's true nature and his reputation.
-Rasputin had a reputation with the ladies and he was distrusted by Prime Minister Peter Stolypin who ordered an investigation into his activities.
-Even when the report confirmed Stolypin's suspicions, Nicholas II refused to act resulting in the Prime Minister banishing Rasputin from St. Petersburg.
+In Rasputin's presence, Alexei seemed to recover and this was enough to convince Tsarina Alexandra.
+As a result, the tsar and tsarina were blind to Rasputin's true nature and his reputation.
+Rasputin had a reputation with the ladies and he was distrusted by Prime Minister Peter Stolypin, who ordered an investigation into his activities.
+Even when the report confirmed Stolypin's suspicions, Nicholas II refused to act, resulting in the Prime Minister banishing Rasputin from St. Petersburg.
 Stolypin was murdered at the Kiev Opera House.
-It was only when letters between the royal family and Rasputin began circulating that Nicholas and Alexandra refused to see Rasputin.
-But that would change when Alexei had a serious bleed that almost cost him his life that Alexandra contacted the starets.
+It was only when letters between the royal family and Rasputin began circulating, that Nicholas and Alexandra refused to see Rasputin.
+But that would change when Alexei had a serious bleed that almost cost him his life.
+Tsarina Alexandra reached out to Rasputin once again for help.

 Discussion